-BLACKFEET Greetings The 1.5 million-acre Blackfeet Reservation, in northcentral Montana, is bordered by Canada to the north and Glacier National Park to the west.
+BLACKFEET Oki Greetings The 1.5 million-acre Blackfeet Reservation, in northcentral Montana, is bordered by Canada to the north and Glacier National Park to the west.
 The reservation was established by treaty in 1855.
 The Blackfeet Reservation is home to the Blackfeet (Niisitapi), who are a part of what is known as the Blackfoot Confederacy, which is made up of four separate bands: North Piegan, South Piegan, Blood and Siksika.
 Take in tradition at the annual North American Indian Days.
 This celebration is held annually, the second week of July.
 Top: Sculptures at the entrance to the Blackfeet Reservation at East Glacier.
-Did you know...
+Below: Views from Looking Glass Road in East Glacier.